JLSteenwyk/ClipKIT/docs/about/index.rst

 **Clip**\ing and **K**\eeping **I**\nformation **T**\rimmer (**ClipKIT**) was developed as
 part of `Jacob L. Steenwyk <https://jlsteenwyk.github.io/>`_'s graduate thesis work.

-The concept of ClipKIT is largely motviated by the work of |TanLink|_.
-Specifically, Tan and colleagues revealed alignment trimming software often resulted in worse single-gene phylogenetic inferences.
-Additional analyses suggested that 'aggressive' alignment trimming (or the removal of many sites in an alignment) was the main culprit.
-As a result, the authors suggest that 'light' trimming may be the best strategy.
-However, the authors note that the motivation of alignment trimming -- a process to remove alignment uncertainty -- is just and that it is still possible to design effective trimming methods.
+For approximately 30 years, multiple sequence alignments have been filtered or "trimmed" to remove sites that may cause errors in phylogenetic inference.
+Errors can be caused by erroneously inferring site homology or saturation of multiple substitutions, both of which often present as highly divergent sites.
+However, recent analysis by |TanLink|_ revealed current methods of alignment trimming often resulted in worse phylogenetic inferences.
+These findings highlight the need for alternative MSA trimming strategies.

-In light of these findings, we developed a simple and distinct trimming strategy implemented in ClipKIT.
-Specifically, we provide methods for 'light' and 'aggressive' trimming, which trim sites according to gappyness and whether or not it is parsimony informative, respectively.
-Our assessments of ClipKIT's performance using empirical datasets of Mammalian and Yeast sequences (:ref:`see details here <performance>`) suggest ClipKIT is a top-performing software.
+In light of these findings, we developed ClipKIT, which implements an innovative yet simple trimming strategy.
+ClipKIT achieves this by identifying and retaining phylogenetically-informative sites rather than identifying and trimming highly divergent ones.
+Our assessments of ClipKIT's performance using empirical datasets of Mammalian and Yeast sequences and simulated sequences from metazoans, flowering plants, filamentous fungi, and budding yeasts (:ref:`see details here
+<performance>`) suggests ClipKIT is a top-performing software.

 .. _TanLink: https://academic.oup.com/sysbio/article/64/5/778/1685763
 .. |TanLink| replace:: Tan *et al.* (2015)